A brief history

 The next chapter in this story tells how Blanchelande arrived at Les Vauxbelets (‘beautiful valleys’).
 To understand this it is necessary to introduce the story of another exiled French order that came to Guernsey at the beginning of the 20th century, the De La Salle Brothers who built the Little Chapel.

-The De La Salle Brothers arrived in Guernsey in 1904 and opened two houses – one at Vimeira (now St Pierre Park Hotel), and the other at Les Vauxbelets as a school for boys.
+The De La Salle Brothers arrived in Guernsey in 1904 and opened two houses – one at Vimeira (now St Pierre Park Hotel), and the other at Les Vauxbelets.
+At Les Vauxbelets there was a primary school (now Bob Froome & Sons), a secondary day school for local boys, and an agricultural college for French boarders.
 The school flourished until the Occupation, when most of the Brothers and boys evacuated to Cheshire, south of Manchester, where they founded St Ambrose College (still a leading school in the region).